Jackson, MS Pedestrian Accident Lawyers

 When can the City of Jackson or another local municipality be responsible for a pedestrian accident?
 If unsafe street layout or a non-working traffic control device is the contributing factor to the accident, then there may be some responsibility.
 For example, if a pedestrian crosses at a crosswalk and a malfunctioning street light gives the pedestrian and the driver a green light, then a claim may be asserted accordingly.
 When the defendant is a government entity within the State of Mississippi, special rules apply.
 For instance, the statute of limitation is significantly shorter, and a higher burden of proof must be satisfied.
 This is why you should promptly contact an attorney in the Jackson area if you are involved in a collision.

 Seven pedestrians lost their lives in motor vehicle collisions in the Jackson area in 2014, including three in two accidents on I-55.
 The other fatal accidents occurred on US-80, McDowell Road, the I-20 East Frontage Road, and Capitol Street.
 The distribution of these devastating events throughout the city shows that tragedy can strike anywhere.
 Most of the accidents were in the evening hours when drivers may have been rushing home from work or simply tired and less aware of their surroundings.

 Discuss Your Pedestrian Accident Case with a Jackson Attorney

 If you have been injured in a truck or car accident as a pedestrian, you should immediately consult with a Jackson pedestrian accident lawyer to discuss your situation.
-Nahon, Saharovich & Trotz has handled pedestrian accident cases for more than 30 years, assisting victims throughout Tennessee, Arkansas, Mississippi, Kentucky, and Missouri.
+Nahon, Saharovich & Trotz has handled pedestrian accident cases for more than 30 years, assisting victims throughout Mississippi.
 Contact us toll-free at 800-LAW-4004 for a free consultation with an injury lawyer today, or complete our online form.
 Let us show you why NST is the way to go.